Code of Practice

 Scoping and pricing work

 Independent copywriters must establish clear pricing before work begins.
-They should define what constitutes reasonable revision requests versus scope expansion, and charge appropriately for additional work beyond the agreed brief.
+They should define what constitutes reasonable revision requests versus scope expansion, and charge appropriately for additional work beyond the agreed-upon brief.

 Contracts